pparitosh/2020ht66529/README.md

   - Create Staging & Production Environment - Pending - Completed
   - Deploy changes to Staging Environment - Pending - Completed
   - Deploy changes to Production Environment - Pending - Completed
-  - List the importance and benefits of CI\CD - Pending
+  - List the importance and benefits of CI\CD - Pending - Completed

 Bonus Point: Usage of plugins such as AWS or Azure for above tasks is advised